fritzr/discord-twitter-bot/README.md

 twython (v3.3.0)
 python-dateutil (v2.4.2)

 The last three can be installed with pip or easy_install.
 Note that the Python Discord API changes frequently and makes little effort to hold backwards-compatibility, so you must use the release listed here (not a later version).
+An easy way to make sure you get the right version is to explicitly provide it to pip on install: `pip install discord.py==0.9.2`

 ## Setup